azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 > **Note**:
 > * All the controls are subjected to an initial grace period from the first scanned date.
 On expiry of grace period for a control,
 >  1. 'WillFixLater' option will be disabled for further attestation.
->  2. Attestation will expire if the control was attested as 'WillFixLater'.
+>  2. if the control was attested as 'WillFixLater', then attestation will expire.
 > User will then have the option to either fix the control or use other available attestation states with proper justification.
 >
 >* Attestation may also expire before actual expiry in cases when the attested state for the control doesn't match with current control state.